 Creating an Event Notification on Facebook

 Creating an event notification is one of the options on the Facebook page.
-I mention it here because I introduced a monthly online exhibition on my art website.
+I mention it here because at once stage I introduced a monthly online exhibition on my art website.
 I thought it was the ideal opportunity to post an event on my Facebook page.

 Creating the event notification drove me crazy as it is really geared up to physical events rather than a 24/7 online exhibition.
 I got in a dreadful mess trying to set the timings for my ‘event’.
-However, it adds an extra degree of interest to my page and does get publicized more widely by Facebook.
+However, it added an extra degree of interest to my page and does get publicized more widely by Facebook.
+It is certainly something I will try again in the future.

 A last thought.
-Don’t forget to rearrange the tabs on your page (via settings) so these come up higher in the list.
+Don’t forget to rearrange the tabs on your page (via settings) so the things you want people to see first come up higher on the list.
+The option comes up under ‘Templates and Tabs’.